aditya290705/real-time-serverless-chat/serverless-websocket-chat-main/README.md

 ## Architecture
 Client Browser → API Gateway (WebSocket) → AWS Lambda → DynamoDB

-Deployment can be done using AWS API Gateway, Lambda, and DynamoDB.

 ## Description
 This project demonstrates how real-time communication can be achieved using serverless cloud services without managing servers.

 ## Reference
 Inspired by AWS Serverless WebSocket reference architecture.

+## Deployment
+This project can be deployed on AWS using API Gateway (WebSockets), AWS Lambda functions, DynamoDB for message storage, and Amazon S3 for hosting the frontend.